Leaders’ debate: Harris, Martin and McDonald clash on economy, housing and potential coalitions

 That has prompted some very heated exchanges.

-Harris claims that Garda families at home will be feeling “quite sick” at Sinn Fein presenting itself as the party representing gardaí.
+Harris claims that Garda families at home will be feeling “quite sick” at Sinn Féin presenting itself as the party representing gardaí.

 He tells McDonald he will “not take a lecture from you on law and order”.

-The exchanges are between Harris and McDonald but the Sinn Féin leader not coming back as you would expect her to respond.
+The exchanges are between Harris and McDonald but the Sinn Féin leader is not coming back as you would expect her to respond.

 Martin is staying out of the fray.

-Fine Gael and Fianna Fáil attack each other...and Sinn Féin too.
+Fine Gael and Fianna Fáil attack each other... and Sinn Féin too.

 Simon Harris has been muttering a lot off camera.
+He denies it.

 At least another €5 billion in health spending, to allow us to recruit more people, he argues.